Noticing an abnormal amount of hair loss can be very frightening, but you may just be shedding more hairs than normal.

-- Mechanical stress/Chemicals: Certain hair care practices can cause trauma that damages follicles, which results in hair loss — for example, permanent color, bleach, or perms.
-Flat-ironing, curling irons, or blowing out the hair too often causes a similar effect.
-Wearing your hair in tight ponytails or buns may also exacerbate the issue.
+- Mechanical stress/Chemicals: Certain hair care practices can cause trauma that damage follicles, which results in hair loss.
+For example, permanent color, bleach, or perms.
+Flat-ironing, curling irons, or blowing out the hair too often can cause a similar effect.
+Wearing your hair in a tight ponytail or bun may also exacerbate the issue.

 - Medications: Thinning hair or hair loss is a possible side effect of some medications or treatments.
 For example, chemotherapy/radiation.

 - Stress: Stress and anxiety can both cause large clumps of hair to weaken and fall out, which can eventually lead to bald spots.

 The good news is that most hair loss is temporary.
 The exact remedy will depend on the cause, but here are a few solutions that may help: